ahurta92/QuantumResponsePro/README.md

 excited_json = dg.get_dalton_excited_json('hf', ['aug-cc-pVDZ'], run=True)
 ```

-In this example we generate a frequency.json file for the hf functional, dipole response, and aug-cc-pVTZ basis set.
+In this example, we generate a `frequency.json` file for the **HF** functional, **dipole** response, and **aug-cc-pVTZ**
+basis set.
-A `frequency.json` file defines the frequencies for the response property calculations
+The `frequency.json` file defines the frequencies for response property calculations for a specific functional and
+operator.
-for a functional and operator.
-The frequencies are generated from the excited-state energies
-of the basis set.
+The frequencies are generated from the excited-state energies of the basis set.

-The code `get_frequency_json` first checks if the `dalton_excited.json` file exists and if the data
+The `get_frequency_json` function first checks if the `dalton_excited.json` file exists and whether data for a specific
-for a functional and basis exists.
-If it does it will overwrite the `frequency.json` file.
-If it does not
+functional and basis set is present.
+If found, it overwrites the frequency.json file.
+Otherwise, it raises an exception.

-it will throw an exception.
-It is expected that you will run the `get_dalton_excited_json` function
+Before running the `get_frequency_json` function, make sure to run the `get_dalton_excited_json` function for the
+desired
-for the functional and basis set before running the `get_frequency_json` function as shown in the example.
+functional and basis set, as shown in the example.

 ### Run MADNESS and Dalton calculations with `frequency.json` file